jgb-mhk/jgb-mhk/README.md

 ## Hi there 👋

+### I am curently a 6th Semester student at Mohawk College

 <!--
 **jgb-mhk/jgb-mhk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.